As an Amazon Associate I earn from qualifying purchases.

-Cooking a whole roasted chicken in the crockpot is one of my favorite ways to make chicken.
-Not only is it budget friendly, it’s insanely easy and can provide more than one meal for my family.
+Cooking a whole chicken in the crockpot is one of my favorite ways to make chicken.
+Not only is it budget-friendly, but it’s also insanely easy and can provide more than one meal for my family.

 Normally, I start the roasted chicken in the morning and it’s ready for dinner that night.
-We will eat what we want from the chicken along with a couple of easy sides like a simple side salad, honey roasted carrots, or zesty potatoes.
+We will eat what we want from the chicken along with a couple of easy sides like a Buttered Carrots, a simple side salad, honey roasted carrots, Crispy Asparagus, Instant Pot Butternut Squash, or zesty potatoes.

 - 1 onion